Safe In NM

 The SAFE Steering Committee Officers

-DFC Coordinator Susan Pulaski, Health Department of Northwest Michigan
+Project Director Susan Pulaski, Health Department of Northwest Michigan

 Chair Randy Koch, Little Traverse Bay Bands of Odawa Indians

-Co-Chair Corey Hebner, Michigan State Police;
+Co-Chair Corey Hebner, Michigan State Police

 Secretary Sarah Ford, Petoskey-Harbor Springs Area Community Foundation